 As mentioned earlier, NameCheap offers you the opportunity of choosing between the US and the UK server.
 However, the prices you saw in the table above are for the US server.
 If you decide to pick a server in the UK, the fee increases considerably.
 Here’s what the increase is:

 Despite NameCheap offering ‘Worldwide Datacenters’, they don’t come cheap.
 You will pay an extra $1 a month if you decide to pick a UK server.
 Same goes for the renewal fees – they increase by $1 a month if you choose to store your data in the United Kingdom.
-For example, the yearly renewal price for the cheapest ‘Value’ plan is either $38.88 or $50.88.
-That is still quite cheap but nothing to compare with the very competitive starting prices.

 It is no surprise to see limited disk space in three out of four options available.
 With starting prices so low, ‘Value’ and ‘Professional’ plans offer logical limitations.
 20GB or 50GB disk space is more than enough for blogs or personal websites.